 At Finchloom, we have seen a lot of our clients ask about whether to utilize Azure AD or Okta.
 Many of these clients have decided to go one way or the other, and a few times without all the facts about each system presented to them.
-In this blog, and in our webinar on November 9th (which you can learn more about and sign up for here), we hope to teach our clients and potential customers about the similarities, differences, advantages, and pitfalls of each platform.
+In this blog, we hope to teach our clients and potential customers about the similarities, differences, advantages, and pitfalls of each platform.
 We hosted a webinar on this topic, and you can watch the on-demand version here.

 Okta and Azure AD mirror each other in a lot of ways, and we get customers that come to Finchloom and tell us “We’re looking at getting Okta to do single sign-on for our applications”.
 What a lot of companies inquiring about SSO fail to recognize is that if you have any Microsoft 365 license, you have Azure AD which has functionality like Okta built right in.
 There is no need to purchase an additional service if you already own one.
 Seeing the breadth of the similarities between Azure AD and Okta is critical to understanding the distinguishing factors between each of the systems.
 Each section has its own video, but if you would like to watch the entire recording, please click here.

 Okta AD Agent = Azure AD Connect

 - Okta has an Active Directory agent that can be used to synchronize between Okta and Azure AD; Azure AD has Azure AD Connect.
 These are each tools that go on servers that sync the domain controller(s) with the cloud.
 Each take all the users, groups, and passwords from on-premises traditional Active Directory environments and copy them over to Azure AD or communicate back and forth.
 Both systems are near identical from top to bottom, the setup, installation, functionality, and admin.